Harshkumar62367/TBH-hackathon-feedback-app/README.md

 ```
 npm i @nest25/evm-chains-lib
 ```
-5. Change the private key into the client/src/contractErc20.js file to deploy your own contract and mint your own tokens.
+5. Change the private key into the `client/src/contractErc20.js` file to deploy your own contract and mint your own tokens.

-6. Change the private key,contract address and receiver address into the transfer tokens function present into client/src/components/Buy.jsx file.
+6. Change the private key,contract address and receiver address into the transfer tokens function present into `client/src/components/Buy.jsx` file.

-7. And Type the following command in the client folder of the project
+7. And Type the following command in the client folder of the project, to run the server
 ```
 npm run dev
 ```